sindresorhus/delay/readme.md

 Type: `any`

-Value to pass down the promise chain.
-Overrides any existing value.
+Value to resolve or reject in the returned promise.

 ### delay.CancelError